Project History

 Each year brings remarkable epigraphic discoveries on Bagnowka.
 2023 was no different.
 Six are most provocative.
 A triple tombstone for a mother and two young children possibly killed at home by a Russian soldier; a two-sided tombstone for a husband and wife; an exquisitely preserved black-stained Ashkenazi tombstone with ornament inspired by Gen. Pilsudski’s uniform; a small brightly painted Ashkenazi tombstone; a Polish poem in cursive literary language; and a tombstone that predates the official opening of this cemetery.
 Perhaps the greatest accomplishment, however, of the 2023 Summercamp was the onsite ancestral reunification with six families.

 In 2023, the BCRF also engaged Warsaw conservator, Bartosz Markowski, to restore the Memorial Pillar that remembers victims of two 1905 massacres and the 1906 Pogrom.
-Progress is proceeding as planned and can be viewed Here.
-By contract, the pillar’s restoration should be complete by the end of November 2023.
+Progress proceeded as planned, with the pillar’s reinstallation in November 2023, which can be viewed Here.
+The Memorial Pillar will be rededicated on August 11, 2024!

-Report: And the Pieces Come Together … the 2023 Final Report of the Bialystok Cemetery Restoration Fund
+Report: And the Pieces Come Together … the 2023 End-of-Year Report of the Bialystok Cemetery Restoration Fund